sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.1 Check DPU Status

 #### Steps
- * Use command `show chassis modules status` to get DPU status
+ * Use command on Switch: `show chassis modules status` to get DPU status
  * Get the number of DPU modules from ansible inventory file for the testbed.

 #### Verify in